 Your time has value.
 If you gift that value to the IRA, that’s seen as making undocumented contributions to the plan, and artificially inflating the tax-sheltering as a result.

 It’s important to have the right kind of insurance in place for your IRA or 401(k) held property.

-You’ll want a commercial landlord & liability policy where the IRA-owned LLC or Solo 401(k) trust is the named insured.
+You’ll want a commercial landlord & liability policy where the IRA-owned LLC/Trust or Solo 401(k) trust is the named insured.

 You shouldn’t obtain a policy in your own name and list the plan as an “additional insured”, as this could be seen as self-dealing.
 Plus, this type of policy may not provide adequate coverage.